dpdicken/553-a2/README.md

 <h5> Implementation and Testing </h5>

 This optimization is a function pass, meaning it is run on a per function basis.
-This is how most global optimizations are implemented in LLVM.
+Most optimizations work on a per function basis.
+There are multiple ways to optimize per function.
+You could write a function pass, which is run on each function, or a module pass, and loop over each function in the module.
+Each way is valid.
 This pass starts off by assinging a unique id that starts with 1 to each instruction in the function.
 Every instruction in the passed in file is assigned a unique id.
 Once every instruction is labeled, we loop through each basic block and examine the instructions within.
 Once a store immediately followed by a load is detected, we determine if we are storing and loading the same value.
 If we are, we remove the load instruction and change all uses of that loaded value to the one we were storing.

 <h5> Running on example.cpp (found in /tests) </h5>